-- i. conserve the natural hydrological conditions, natural stream bed dynamics and integrity of stream channels in the Fisheries Sensitive Watershed; - ii. conserve the quality, quantity and timing of water flows required by fish in the Fisheries Sensitive Watershed, and

-OBJECTIVE SOURCE: FISH HABITAT IN FISHERIES SENSITIVE WATERSHEDS Authority Category/Source Effective Date of Objective iii. prevent the cumulative hydrological effects of primary forest activities in the Fisheries Sensitive Watershed from resulting in a material adverse impact on the fish habitat of the watershed.
+- i. conserve the natural hydrological conditions, natural stream bed dynamics and integrity of stream channels in the Fisheries Sensitive Watershed; - ii. conserve the quality, quantity and timing of water flows required by fish in the Fisheries Sensitive Watershed, and - iii. prevent the cumulative hydrological effects of primary forest activities in the Fisheries Sensitive Watershed from resulting in a material adverse impact on the fish habitat of the watershed.

-Definitions for the purposes of s.6.5 of this FSP
+Definitions for the purposes section 6.5 of this FSP